 The AKO Foundation Trustees have become increasingly concerned by the effect of the changing climate on current and future generations and on global biodiversity.
-While acknowledging that they might have done so earlier, in 2019 they initiated what is becoming a third principal strand of grantmaking, under the category heading 'Climate'.
-By flying, driving and so on the Trustees do not live a carbon-neutral life, and would not wish to imply that they do.
+While acknowledging that they might have done so earlier, in 2019 they initiated a third principal strand of grant-making, under the category heading 'Climate' By flying, driving and so on the Trustees do not live a carbon-neutral life, and would not wish to imply that they do.
 Nevertheless, they believe it is better to do something than nothing.
-Accordingly, they seek to support a portfolio of beneficiaries who they believe will have significant and lasting impact.
+Accordingly, they seek to support charitable entities which they believe will have significant and lasting impact.

-It will be noted that many of the Foundation's beneficiaries within this Climate category are themselves re-granting organisations.
+Several of the Foundation's beneficiaries within this Climate category are themselves re-granting organisations.
 The Foundation is thereby able to benefit from their research, scale and networks, which in turn benefit, in many cases, from the experience and expertise of other major funders.
-While acquiring experience in this field, the Foundation is also able to take advantage of the knowledge and advice offered by the Climate Leadership Initiative.
+The Foundation has also been able to take advantage of the knowledge and advice offered by the Climate Leadership Initiative.